By Norma Wooding, Special to ASSIST News Service

 My memories of Bertha were that she always wore dark clothes, a wraparound apron, and a beret.
 Although covered in coal dust a large part of the time, she was such a happy, joyous character.

-There was no bathroom in our house and the toilet was outside and constantly stocked up with cut up newspapers that became our toilet rolls.
-Bath night for our family was usually a Friday evening when we would drag in a big tin bath and then boil water on the gas stove until we had enough, and then, one by one, we would take our bath in front of the coal fire.
+There was no bathroom in our house and the toilet was outside and constantly stocked up with cut up newspapers that became our toilet paper.
+Bath night for our family was usually on a Friday evening when we would drag inside a big tin bath and then boil water on the gas stove until we had enough, and then, one by one, we would take our bath in front of the coal fire.

 Neighbors became my aunts and uncles and were always there for me, helping me with all kinds of things.
 For instance, “Uncle Ernie” would assist me with my arithmetic for school – Burlington Street School.
-Ernie’s was the first family in our tiny area to acquire a television set.
-It was a 9-inch black and white model and I would go around there and watch Muffin the Mule and other children’s programs.
+Ernie’s family was the first in our tiny area to acquire a television set.
+It was a 9-inch black and white model and I would go around there and watch Muffin the Mule and other children’s programs aired by the BBC.

 After we had lunch, Hilda would send me to Sunday School at the local Gospel Hall in Park Lane.
 This was my introduction to spiritual things, which later became very important to me.
 Recreation for my Mom and Dad – Howard and Maud – would mainly be at the Eagle, a pub on the corner of Sutton Street and Park Lane, which was nothing like the posh Park Lane in London.

-My Dad, a builder who had once constructed a wall outside Birmingham’s Cannon Hill Park, that is still there today, would play darts and dominos there with the men and the women sat together chatting.
+My Dad, a builder who had once constructed a wall outside Birmingham’s Cannon Hill Park, that is still there today, would play darts and dominos in the pub, while the men and the women sat together chatting.
 As the evening would go on, many would start singing the hits of the day.
 My Dad was also a keen fisherman and one of the highlights of growing up was to go on fishing day trips on a coach [bus] with lots of other local families.
-In those days, no one locked their doors during the day and I had freedom just going in and out of all the different homes.
+In those days, no one locked their doors during the day and I had the freedom of just going in and out of all the different local homes.

-As I got a little older, one of my jobs was to run errands to Aston Cross to get things like grease-proof paper for “Robbo” who was Mrs. Robinson, who ran the local café called “Robbo’s Café” on Park Lane, which specialized in sausage sandwiches, bacon sandwiches, tea, coffee and toast.
+As I got a little older, one of my jobs was to run errands to Aston Cross to get things like grease-proof paper for “Robbo” — Mrs. Robinson — who ran the local café called “Robbo’s Café” on Park Lane, which specialized in sausage sandwiches, bacon sandwiches, tea, coffee and toast.
 Never since those days, have I ever tasted a sausage and tomato sandwich like you could get from “Robbo’s Café.”

 We now have two grown-up sons, Andrew and Peter, and their lovely wives, Alison and Sharon, and six grandchildren who all live the UK.